barocon/barocon.github.io/_posts/2017-2-11-First_post.md

 ---
 layout: post
-title: Some unfinished prototype ideas for a dungeon crawler
+title: What I learned from trying to prototype an unique dungeon crawler
 ---

 A few months ago I made I a very simple dungeon generator.
 It basically iterates a list of doors and creates rooms for them.